 Life in Anglo-Saxon England 1.
 Introduction The Anglo-Saxon period lasted for some six centuries, from the arrival of Germanic invaders from the continent during the early fifth century AD to the Norman Conquest of 1066.
-This was a time of immense political and social upheaval which saw major changes in almost all aspects of everyday life.
 2. Anglo-Saxon kings were prolific legislators, and a number of law-codes survive from the seventh to eleventh centuries.
 3. Life was more dangerous in Anglo-Saxon England than in modern times; and in addition to the hazards of war, feud, and capital punishment, Anglo-Saxons could be at risk from famine and epidemics, as well as from a range of endemic diseases including degenerative arthritis, leprosy and tuberculosis.
 4. A substantial literature survives from Anglo-Saxon England in both Latin and Old English.
 Other original writings in Old English include sermons, saints’ lives and wills.
-5. The main division in Anglo-Saxon society was between slave and free.
-6. 7.
-Websites
+About 30,000 lines of Old English poetry survive, representing a range of genres including elegies, heroic verse, love poetry, dream vision, narrative, religious poetry and riddles.
+5. 6.
+7. Further Reading